Geometric and Resource-Theoretic Characterisation of Non-Stabiliserness in Quantum Algorithms: Numerical Simulations

 Another important aspect of efficiency is the consumption of non-stabiliserness.
 As already mentioned above $\sre$ is invariant under Clifford gates.
 In conclusion, a change in the $\sre$ of the intermediate state being evolved indicates the use of a non-Clifford operation.
 Therefore, we will use the absolute step $\sre$ difference $\abs{\Delta \sre}$ as an indicator of non-stabiliserness consumption, which is inherently linked to costly operations.
-Comparing \cref{fig:vqaheatmaps,fig:qaoaheatmaps} (bottom), one sees that, similar to the geodesic distance $s_0 \ab(\ab[\qntTrg])$ (top) the unstructured ansatz is also more erratic than its structured counterpart, when it comes to non-stabiliserness consumption.
-This begs the question whether there is a connection between both observations.
-In fact, there is a positive correlation between step-wise geodesic distance reductions to the target space and non-stabiliserness consumption for the structured state evolution.
-In contrast to that observation, there is no such correlation for the unstructured case.
-This further substantiates the hypothesis that the structured ansatz utilises non-stabiliser resources more efficiently.
+Comparing \cref{fig:vqaheatmaps,fig:qaoaheatmaps} (bottom), one sees that, the weakly structured ansatz has a significantly denser distribution of magic consuming evolution steps compared to the strongly structured ansatz, whereas the latter shows a higher peak magic consumption throughout its evolution steps.
+This begs the question whether this shows a higher magic efficiency of the structured state evolution, especially taking the more uniform target appraoch of them compared to weakly structured evolutions.
+To explore this question we will compare each geometric step $\Delta s_0\ab(\ab[\mathcal{T}])$ with its corresponding magic consumption $\abs{\Delta \sre}$. \Cref{fig:dgd} suggests a bimodal distribution off $\Delta s_0 \ab(\ab[\mathcal{T}])$ values differentiating between two cases: actual geometric steps ($\Delta s_0 > \epsilon$) and computational steps where the state did neither decrease nor increase its geometric distance to the target $\qntTrg$ ($\abs{\Delta s_0} < \epsilon$), both up to a precision of $\epsilon$.
+During the strongly structured state evolution only $23.5\%$ of the computational steps had no effect on the geometric distance to $\qntTrg$ whereas during the weakly structured case $42.2\%$ of the steps had no effect on $s_0$.
+Looking further into it, we see that the distance invariant computational steps on average consumed more magic in the weakly structured state evolution compared to the strongly structured one (see \cref{fig:noStepSre}).
+For the second mode of computational steps with $\abs{\Delta s_0 \ab(\ab[\qntTrg])} > \epsilon$, there is a clear positive correlation between step-wise geodesic distance reductions to the target space and magic consumption for the strongly structured state evolution.
+In contrast to that observation, there is no such correlation for the weakly structured case, as shown in \cref{fig:dsreVSdgd}.
+This further substantiates the hypothesis that the strongly structured ansatz utilises non-stabiliser resources more efficiently.